SabahattinCag/SabahattinCag/README.md

 ###

-<p align="left">Hey! 👋<br>I am a Junior Data Scientist and seeking new challenges and opportunities to share and develop skills and experiences as a member of a team.</p>
+<p align="left">Hey! 👋<br>I am a Data Scientist and seeking new challenges and opportunities to share and develop skills and experiences as a member of a team.</p>

 ###